top of page

 • Total carbon saved per year: 1,712.9 kg CO2e.

 These figures are based on a small department with only three theatres.
-When scaled across an entire trust, the savings in both cost and environmental impact will most likely quadruple, making this transition an even more compelling step towards sustainable healthcare.
+When scaled across an entire trust, the savings in both cost and environmental impact will most likely quadruple.
+This makes the transition an even more compelling step toward sustainable healthcare.

-Reusable caps reach their carbon break-even point after just 18 washes, meaning every subsequent use results in net environmental savings.
+Reusable caps reach their carbon break-even point after just 18 washes.
+This means every subsequent use results in net environmental savings.
 Given that reusable caps have been worn for four years and counting, the long-term environmental benefits are even greater than initially projected.

 Enhancing Communication & Patient Safety